 It’s how we expend that time, that is the test of value.

-If you choose college, are you tracking your education for a specific job and a known, verifiable career-track?
+- Is it a specific education plan, for a specific job, and a known, verifiable career-track?

 See this from a recent Wall Street Journal Q&A

 Q: My husband and I earn over $270,000 together.
 Our modest mortgage will be paid off in about six years and we’re almost debt-free.
 We have more than $400,000 saved for retirement, which is not nearly enough.
 We’re in our mid-50s; my husband doesn’t want to retire ever, but I’d like to switch to lower-paying, more rewarding work soon and downsize to a modern apartment.

 But tuition for our only child’s college is $53,000 a year.
 We’ve paid for one year, but need to borrow at least $25,000 a year to pay for the next three.
 Should we take out equity against our house, borrow through the PLUS loan program, or sell the house and rent?

 ProfessorDad: Not having all of the financial detail, we assume tuition is only one part of the true cost of college.